Super Nt

-The Analogue Super Nt is an FPGA-based home video game console designed and manufactured by Analogue, Inc., It is designed to be compatible with games for the Super Nintendo Entertainment System.
+The Analogue Super Nt is an FPGA-based home video game console designed and manufactured by Analogue, designed to be compatible with games for the Super Nintendo Entertainment System.

 Features

 Hardware and software

 The Super Nt uses an Altera Cyclone V processor, and features 1080p HDMI output, digital audio (48 kHz 16-bit).

 Phil Fish, the designer of Fez, designed the Super Nt's user interface.
 Squarepusher composed the audio to the system's startup.

 Super Turrican - Director's Cut & Super Turrican 2

 Super Turrican Director's Cut and the original Super Turrican 2 are included pre-installed with the Super Nt.
 Super Turrican - Director's Cut is a version of Super Turrican that includes additional content that was not available on the original Super NES version due to the limited capacity of the Mask ROM used at the time.

 Design

 The design of the Super Nt console is similar to that of the Super Famicom console and the European and Korean Super NES control deck.
 The console features an HDMI port for video output, a micro USB port for power, an SD card port for firmware updates, a cartridge port compatible with Super NES and Super Famicom cartridges, and controller ports compatible with accessories designed for the Super NES, including the original controllers.
 The console does not include a controller, requiring a separate purchase.